A Centrally Planned Sex and Financial Life

 • You are encouraged to read my recent public article, Free Money; What Could Go Wrong?
 It provides financial charts of the Japanese Nikkei, the longest DEFLATING stock market pattern in modern history (its all time high taking place on January 3, 1990), and the explosion of assets on the Bank of Japan’s balance sheet since 2012, caused by their current attempts to literally buy up their sovereign bonds and their stock market.
 Just google the title to find it on the web.

-3 thoughts on “A Centrally Planned Sex and Financial Life
+One thought on “A Centrally Planned Sex and Financial Life

 Leave a Reply